-Depending on your situation, requesting an initial security alert may be sufficient.
-The alert warns lenders that you are at risk of fraud and ask that they take action to verify your identity before granting credit in your name.
+Depending on your situation, requesting an initial fraud alert, also known as a security alert, may be sufficient.
+The alert warns lenders that you are at risk of fraud and asks that they take action to verify your identity before granting credit in your name.

 Thanks for asking.